 The Philippine tarsier lives in tropical rainforest with dense vegetation and trees that offer it protection such as bamboo shoots, bushes and tall grasses.
 A nocturnal animal, it feeds primarily on live insects, particularly crickets and grasshoppers.
 Often, the Philippine tarsier consumes spiders, lizards, and birds.
 A wily hunter, it jumps on unsuspecting prey and using both its hand carries it to its mouth.

 This tiny animal uses diverse means of communication.
 Studies have shown that it produces three different audible calls.
 First a “loud call” resembling an intense single note.
-On a jolly mood, it releases a soft sweet bird-like trill.
+On a jolly mood, it releases a soft, sweet birdlike trill.
 During group communication, they emit a chirping, locust-like sound.
-Recent findings revealed that tarsiers vocalize in an ultrasound frequency range of 70 KHz and its finely tuned ears are capable of picking up frequencies above 90 kHz.
+Recent findings have revealed that tarsier”s vocalization in an ultrasound frequency range of 70 KHz and its finely tuned ears is capable of picking up frequencies above 90 kHz.
 By comparison, humans generally can’t hear anything above 20 kHz.

-Females gestation period lasts about 6 months.
+The females gestation period lasts about 6 months.
 Giving birth to a single offspring.
 In its natural habitat, the Philippine tarsiers can live up to 24 years.
 Its population is declining due to habitat loss; and if no action is taken, this gentle animal is on the brink of extinction.
-Currently, the Philippine government has launched various initiatives including establishing a forest reserve on the island of Bohol; to protect and manage the tarsier sanctuary and setting up a wildlife research laboratory .
+Currently, the Philippine government has launched various initiatives, including establishing a forest reserve on the island of Bohol; to protect and manage the tarsier sanctuary and setting up a wildlife research laboratory .